 Grantee Annie Quigley says: "My personal experience of the Duke of Edinburgh it is that he was playful and fun and was very interested in my enterprise and was very eclectic and widely read in his reading tastes.
 As his bookseller for over 30 years, I have often joked that I risked having my head cut off if I ever told anyone which books he selected!
 I have however learned from his staff that one of his many generous traits was to select books as gifts for official guests at Buckingham Palace and to have them left on their bedside cabinets - much more thoughtful than a chocolate left on the pillow.

 HRH Prince Philip was an environmentalist before his time.
 I know that he graciously wrote the foreword to the seminal Doomsday Book of Animals by David Day 40 years ago when head of the World Wildlife Fund.

-Annie Quigley was elected to the Council of the Windsor, Eton & District Royal Warrant Holders Association in 2013 and became Vice President 2015 then President in 2016.
+Annie Quigley has been an active member of the Royal Warrant Holders Association.
+She was elected to the Council of the local assocation Windsor, Eton & District Royal Warrant Holders Association in 2013 and became Vice President 2015 then President in 2016.

-Annie is now serving a three year term as Windsor Rep to the national Royal Warrant Holders Assocation on the Council.
+Annie is now serving a "three year term" as Windsor Representative to the national Royal Warrant Holders Assocation on the Council.